 While the Ottomans occupied vast parts of Central and Eastern Europe, the region north of Lake Balaton remained in the Kingdom of Hungary, it was a captaincy between Lake Balaton and the Drava River.
 This section of the 1,000-mile-long Military Borderland was directly between the Ottomans’ main path towards Vienna so it was constantly harassed, even during the rare periods when officially there was peace between the Turks and the Habsburgs.
 The so-called “small war” was raging ceaselessly in the Borderland from the first appearance of Ottoman riders at the end of the 15th century until the first part of the 18th century.

-Due to the Ottoman peril, the stately home in Devecser was reinforced and a moat, a wall with a tower were built around it.
+Due to the Ottoman peril, the stately home in Devecser was reinforced and a moat, and a wall with a tower were built around it.
 It was not created to withhold the more advanced artillery of the age but it was strong enough to beat back the Sultan`s raiding cavalry unit in 1532 when he tried to march against Vienna.

 The Turks had tried to take the Castle of Devecser many times but they could succeed only in 1552.
 We know that the Hussars of Devecser took part in the retaking of Hegyesd Castle in 1562 though the Hungarians took Devecser back in 1566.

 The Csóron clan was discontinued in 1584 so Devecser went to the mighty Nádasdy family who didn`t care much about repairing the small fort.
 The Esterházy family obtained it in 1625 and they turned the castle into a palace.
-The Esterházy family used to be loyal to the Habsburgs so Devecser Castle was not doomed and avoided the destruction, unlike most Borderland castles after the fall of Rákóczi’s War of Independence in 1711.
+The Esterházy family used to be loyal to the Habsburgs so Devecser Castle was not doomed and avoided destruction, unlike most Borderland castles after the fall of Rákóczi’s War of Independence in 1711.

-The garden of the Palace looked like this after the sludge-disaster of 2010:
+The garden of the Palace looked like this after the sludge disaster of 2010:

 If you like my writings, please feel free to support me with a coffee here: